Merplop/DragontaleNazarene/README.md

 # Dragontale - Nazarene
-(development on hold) Open-world RPG game developed using Unity and C#.
+Open-world RPG game developed using Unity and C#.